Skip to content

 8. chaperone/adult travel costs

-4. The total anticipated expenditure per student must be shown on the application form.
+5. The total anticipated expenditure per student must be shown on the application form.
 The percentage of the total student cost that may be earned through fund raising efforts must also be listed.

-5. When, in the sole judgement of the Administration or the Board of Education, in consultation with the school and the participating students and patrons, travel is suspended due to safety or other consideration beyond the control of any or all involved, Jordan School District, the Board of Education, school employees and agents shall have no obligation and shall be held harmless with respect to refund of any expenditures.
+6. When, in the sole judgment of the Administration or the Board of Education, in consultation with the school and the participating students and patrons, travel is suspended due to safety or other consideration beyond the control of any or all involved, Jordan School District, the Board of Education, school employees and agents shall have no obligation and shall be held harmless with respect to refund of any expenditures.
 Participants should not expect refunds for cancellations either individually or as a group.
 It is the local school’s responsibility to make this explicit to participants during the required parent meetings and prior to the commitment of funds.
 The school administration must be certain that parents are aware of this condition and also require the parents to sign a statement of their understanding.

 1. Only those commercial carriers licensed to operate in Utah and in other states (when utilized) shall be used.

-2. Jordan District buses may be used in the following circumstances:
+3. Jordan District buses may be used in the following circumstances:

 1. The trip is to take place when school is not in session.